 As you can see the function curve crosses the horizontal axis three times.
 This means that there are three roots (solutions) to the investments.
-The net present value or the internal rate of return can't be used to calculate an answer.
+The net present value and not the internal rate of return must be used to calculate an answer based on your capital cost.